gward/gil/docs/intro.md

 the variable will take the _default value_ for its type: integer 0, boolean false, float 0.0, etc.
 So the second example is a smidge more efficient, because `n` is only assigned one value.
-In the first example, the default value for `int32` (0) is assigned, and then 50 is assigned.
+In the first example, the default value for `int` (0) is assigned, and then 50 is assigned
+(although a clever compiler would hopefully optimize this away).

 If you don't explicitly declare a type, GIL infers a type at compile time: